caglejohn/memoryjacket/README.md

 - **Stunning Visuals and Soundtrack:** Immerse yourself in an atmospheric world, brought to life with breathtaking visuals and a hauntingly beautiful soundtrack.

 ## Getting Involved
-This project is currently in development, and we're open to contributions!
-Whether you're a game developer, artist, writer, or just someone passionate about storytelling and games, there's a place for you here.
-Check out our contribution guidelines for more details on how you can be a part of Memory Jacket.
+This project is currently in development, and we're open to suggestions!
+Whether you're a game developer, artist, writer, or just someone passionate about storytelling and games, we'd love to hear your playtesting feedback.

 ## Credits